 Charter destinations shown with a black dot.

 The phasing out of the Comet was almost complete with just seven remaining at the start of the year.
 More would be retired as the year went on.
 The BAC 1-11 fleet grew by one model and two Vickers Viscounts were obtained, primarily for use on the Channel Islands Services.
 Just one Boeing 707 was in the fleet in 1979.
 Altogether 21 HS 748s were flying and the flagship Boeing 727 stood at eight in total.
-Several of the directors of Dan Air had left the company to start their own airline - Air Europe.
-This was because Dan Air's chairman would not purchase new Boeing 737 200adv aircraft.
-Despite this change in the board room resulting in a new airline the company still carried 3,591,000 passengers.
+Several of the directors of Dan - Air had left the company to start their own airline - Air Europe the year before.
+Dan - Air's chairman reluctance to purchase new aircraft was not a good move.
+Despite the changes in the board room and a new airline operating on it's doorstep 3,591,000 passengers were carried.
 A new agreement with Intra Airways was signed allowing each airline to use each other's aircraft on the Carlisle, Staverton and Swansea to Jersey and Guernsey.
 Tragedy struck on 1st July when HS 748 G-BEKF crashed on take off.
 The aircraft overran the runway and crashed into the sea.
 2 crew and fifteen passengers perished in the freezing waters.
 The sole cabin attendant was awarded in the Queen's Honours List for helping to save the lives of 29 passengers.
 By the end of the decade people were travelling further and more often.
-It was also clear that people were now chosing self catering more and smaller hotels.
+It was also clear that people were now opting to take self catering more small hotel holidays.
 People were more comfortable eating local cuisine in restaurants of their choice.
-They required the services of the reps less as well.
-Smaller Tour Operators were complaning that the giant companies were deliberately trying to undercut them with huge, loss leading discounts on their holidays that the smaller companies could never compete with.
+The role of the in resort representatives was changing as well.
+People were becomming less reliant on them.
+Smaller Tour Operators, offering a more personalised service were complaning that the giant companies were deliberately trying to undercut them with huge, loss leading discounts on their holidays.
+The smaller companies could never compete with them.
 Dan Air were being chartered by more and more of these smaller companies.
 It was vital that they retain their working relationship as the entered a new decade.

 Gatwick - Dijon - Commenced May 1st